mesosphere/dcos-docs-site/pages/1.12/deploying-services/multi-tenancy-primitives/index.md

 ## Marathon on Marathon
 The DC/OS catalog includes Marathon, which can be used to deploy a MoM.
 It should be noted that this is only useful for DC/OS OSS installations, as it does not provide support for Strict mode, Secrets or ACLs.

-In order to install Enterprise MoM, you must contact Mesosphere for the Enterprise MoM tarball, then deploying it via the root Marathon.
+To install Enterprise MoM, you must contact Mesosphere Support for the Enterprise MoM tarball, then deploy it using the root Marathon.

 # Additional Resources
 You can use the following additional resources to learn more about: